 "I live for God, for the faith that I have in Him, and knowing the sacrifices that Jesus Christ made on the cross for me, and just feeling like it's in God's hands and all I have to do is just give it my best, commit the rest to Him, and everything else is taken care of.
 That takes a weight off my shoulders," Brees once told CBN.

-"The biggest challenge this off-season was a month after the Super Bowl when I got put on the trading block," Foles told CBN.
+"The biggest challenge this off-season was a month after the Super Bowl when I got put on the trading block," Foles told CBN when he was still playing for the Eagles.
 "Then you think, 'I can be a starter, I've proven that.'
 Then you get sort of distracted.
 But that's where staying rooted in Christ, going through it, trusting him but struggling, there's times I struggle.
 And then it was just getting ready to go back to Philly to be a back-up...
 Life is meant to be lived in fellowship, with one another.
 To me, relationship in Christ is a relationship, not a religion, and I'm just grateful for it.
 God always has a plan, you just got to trust it."

 "I learned He's decisive and the Holy Spirit is never confused.
 So if there's disagreement, the problem is probably on our end, not on His.
 He's always spoken to me through His peace.
 We have the benefit of other experiences where we've trusted Him.
 So here we are again, making that decision to come here and believing God is in it!"
 Cousins told CBN.
 "I think at times where I fail as a leader is probably when I haven't allowed the Holy Spirit to lead and when I do allow the Holy Spirit to handle it - I think that's when I'm most successful as a leader."